jorgef/fsharpreactivepatterns/docs/content/message-construction.md

 ##Command Message

-A Command is message sent to an actor to request an action/operation.
+A Command is a type of message sent to an actor to request an action.

 ```fsharp
 type TradingCommand =